pickles-pickles/imp-test/README.md

 ### 1. UI

 The app consumes the github api.
-To establish a pattern here, I chose to use the [github](https://github.com/) home page color pallette and a relevant image
+To establish a pattern here, I chose to use the [github](https://github.com/) home page color pallette and a relevant image.
+When the user clicks on a follower or repo link, it links to the proper github page.

 ### 2. Logic